luludada/Resume/README.md

 ## Summary

-* Current a high school student.
-1 year experience specializing in building, designing and programming on VEX Robot.
+* Current an university student.
+2 year experience specializing in building, designing and programming on VEX Robot.

 * Super nerd who loves robot and mechaine and enjoys to customize all of the mechanisms.

-* 1 year experience in Pros and RobotC
+* 2 year experience in Pros and RobotC

 * Strong teamwork skills and experience in building effective working relations with colleagues in technical & extracurricular roles

 * Demonstrated organizational and leadership skills

-* Experience in HTML, JavaScript and CSS website development
+* Experience in HTML, JavaScript and CSS website development, Java software development.

 * Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.